-CAT Score Vs Percentile - IIM Khozikode will release the CAT 2019 scores and percentile along with the result on January 6, 2020 (tentatively).
+CAT Score Vs Percentile - IIM Khozikode has released the CAT 2019 scores and percentile along with the result on January 4, 2020.
 However, most IIMs and top Bschools use their own methodology for selection.
 CAT percentile is computed on account of the two exam sessions to create equivalence amongst test takers.
 All students generally hear the arguments for CAT score vs percentile for admissions in all good institutes.
 So, what is the CAT score vs percentile?
 This is best answered with the help of the CAT score vs percentile trends and data of the past years.
 CAT is a computer-based test held in 156 cities for admissions to the MBA and other management programmes at the IIMs and other institutes.
-To know how the CAT score vs percentile makes a difference during the selection process, factors involved in its computation, composite and final scores are some answers dealt within this article.Latest: IIM Kozhikode has activated the tab for objection to CAT Answer Key 2019.
-Candidates can raise objection till December 6, 2019.
+To know how the CAT score vs percentile makes a difference during the selection process, factors involved in its computation, composite and final scores are some answers dealt within this article.Latest: CAT result 2019 has declared on January 4, 2020.

 Before starting, it is pretty important to understand what percentile is and what score is.
 CAT percentile is the position indicator among all the test takers while CAT score is the actual marks obtained in the exam.
 Careers360 here brings you a thorough analysis of the correlation between the two terms and also the importance of the two in determining your admission opportunities to your preferred CAT participating institutes.